 Sometimes passengers' ears may hurt or feel plugged up during takeoff and landing.
 This is due to the air of the middle ear behind the eardrum expanding or contracting due to changes in onboard air pressure.
 The inner ear is connected to the nasal cavities by a narrow passage called the Eustachian tube, and when there is a change in environmental air pressure, the pressure inside the inner ear is equalized by opening up the Eustachian tube in the nose.
 However, when you have a cold or nasal inflammation caused by allergies, the mucous membrane inside the nose swells up and blocks the Eustachian tube, resulting in inflammation of the inner ear.

-Near the surface of the face are nasal cavities called the sinuses.
-Usually air can pass freely between the sinuses and the nose, however when your nose is plugged up and there is a change in air pressure, the air inside the sinuses may expand or contract leading to sinus inflammation.
+There are nasal cavities called the sinuses near the surface of the face.
+Usually, air can pass freely between the sinuses and the nose.
+However, when your nose is plugged up and there is a change in air pressure, the air inside the sinuses may expand or contract.
+This leads to sinus inflammation.
 The areas where pain is usually felt are the forehead, followed by above or below the eyes, between the eyes, or in the cheeks.